 Then see if you can match your sentence with that of the actual judge.

-All Virtual You be the Judge case studies reflect sentencing law and practice at the time of publication.
+Virtual You Be the Judge case studies reflect sentencing law and practice at the time of publication.
 Richard (culpable driving), Terri (drug trafficking) and Dane (causing injury) were published in October 2010.
 Peter (burglary) was published in September 2012.
-Sentencing law and practice have changed since then, most notably for culpable driving and causing injury offences.
-Up to date summaries of Victorian sentencing law can be found on this website in About Sentencing, in A Quick Guide to Sentencing, and in How Courts Sentence Adult Offenders.
-More recent statistics on sentencing practices for each offence can also be found on our website.
+Sentencing law and practice have changed considerably since then, most notably for culpable driving and causing injury offences.
+Up-to-date summaries of Victorian sentencing law can be found on this website, including in A Quick Guide to Sentencing.
+Recent statistics on sentencing practices for these and other offences can also be found on this website.

 Compatibility